random1781/Tenere700/high_beam_invert/README.md

 The comparator activates when the voltage from the high beam wire (yellow) is < ~4V.
 In otherwords, when you turn the high beam switch on, the comparator activates, which latches its output to ground.

 The comparator's output drives a P-channel MOSFET, so when the comparator is inactive and outputting 12V, the MOSFET is off.
 When the comparator activates (high beam switch = on), the comparator's output drops to ground and the MOSFET turns on, powering whatever you have plugged into it.

+This schematic shows this as a pass-through circuit, meaning you can plug this inline with the OEM headlight to power auxiliary lights.
+Depending on the current draw of whatever you are powering, you might want to use a different power line for pin 3 of the MOSFET since the power line for the OEM headlight is a smaller gauge wire.